Table of Contents

 A Smith bar looks much like a 7ft olympic bar that is used for freeweight use.

 In that case it would be 45 lbs.
 But it is without a doubt a low-strength bar, because there’s no reason for them to use a high tensile strength bar when the bar is so well supported by the machine and jack up their costs for no reason.
 So the bar might only weigh 35-40 lbs.

 The Valor BD-11 Smith machine, for example, is not counter weighted, leaving you the full weight of the bar to work with.
 Valor has a counter-balance they sell separately, but reports are that it’s badly designed and makes noise.

 What if we want to know for sure what the bar weighs?
 No problem – Here’s how you find out.

-Obviously you can’t just pull the thing off.
+Obviously you can’t just pull the thing off and weigh it.

 Here’s how you determine the bar weight fairly accurately.